apache/flink-ml/docs/content/docs/operators/feature/minhashlsh.md

 The input features are sets of natural numbers represented as non-zero indices of vectors, either dense vectors or sparse vectors.
 Typically, sparse vectors are more efficient.

+In addition to transforming input feature vectors to multiple hash values, the MinHash LSH model also supports approximate nearest neighbors search within a dataset regarding a key vector and approximate similarity join between two datasets.

 ### Input Columns

 | Param name | Type   | Default   | Description            |